Stella Henderson: Journalism career

-Instead, Henderson became New Zealand correspondent for the Brisbane Courier newspaper and in 1903 the couple moved to Melbourne.
-The following year, Henderson began working for the paper The Argus.
-Initially she wrote book reviews, and in 1907 was commissioned to write a series of articles on the first Australian Women's Work Exhibition.
-In 1908 she began writing a weekly column called "Woman to Woman" under the pen-name "Vesta", in which she gave advice and information on community issues and women's and children's issues.
-Henderson also joined the Women Writers' Club there, and was one of three women founding members of the Australian Journalists' Association.
+Instead, Henderson became New Zealand correspondent for the Brisbane Courier newspaper and in September 1903 the couple moved to Melbourne.
+Her husband had accepted a lead writing position with the Melbourne Argus.
+The following year, Henderson began working for Argus too.
+Initially she wrote book reviews, and in 1907 was commissioned to write a series of articles on the first Australian Women's Work Exhibition in October.
+In 1908 she began writing a weekly column called "Woman to Woman" under the pen-name "Vesta", in which she gave advice and information on community issues and women's and children's issues, and community welfare.

+Henderson also joined the Women Writers' Club there, and later she succeeded Ada Cambridge as president.
+She was one of three women founding members of the Australian Journalists' Association.
 In 1912 she helped found the Lyceum Club, later becoming its president.

+In 1927 she was part of Victorian state council for Girl Guides.